-The beneficial aspect to utilizing baking powder to make a self rising flour is that it does not require refrigeration.
+A beneficial aspect to utilizing baking powder to make a self rising flour is that it does not require refrigeration.
 It’s not a living organism like yeast.
 So long as you keep it dry, the unopened shelf life is up to several years and once opened it’s good for about 6 months at room temperature.

 Self Rising Flour Recipe

 To make 1 cup of self rising flour, add 1 1/2 tsp baking powder and 1/4 tsp salt.
 Stir/mix until well blended together.
 That’s it!

 In the spirit of cross-training in the kitchen, I decided to try my hand at making something edible from my self rising flour.
 I actually surprised myself by successfully making a simple but tasty batch of biscuits.

 All the ingredients used required no refrigeration, making this a reasonable food source for post-SHTF.
 I only cheated by using the oven for baking.
 However you could substitute by cooking over a fire (dutch oven?), or using a solar oven, or even improvising by using a covered pan on low heat over a hot burner.

 This makes 8 or 9 biscuits.

 3 tsp baking powder